Popular Destinations to Visit During Breaks

 To get to the top of the pinnacles, where the "exciting" hiking is, going through Hollister lets you drive part way up in elevation before you even start hiking, and there's some shade for the first part of the hike.
 Going through Soledad is a much harder hike with basically no shade.
 If it's hot, you feel like your crawling up the sides of a wok.
 Enough said about how to get there!

 Both ways have a cave system to go through, but going from Hollister has the best cave by far!
 It follows an underground creek with waterfalls (underground).
 Then the trail comes out of the caves to a small lake that feeds the creek.
-From here the trail heads towards the high peaks on top.
+From here the trail heads towards the "high peaks" on top.
 Once at the top and hiking along the trails up there, chances are you'll see mighty Condor birds with wingspan of 9 feet, 3 meters.

 OH YES, you will want flashlights.
 We don't recommend your phone light because it may drain your battery, which may limit the photos you can take -- your choice.